 To protect the privacy of the students and to comply with regulations, students were assigned random identifiers.
 Additionally, since I was a student in the class, to take further precautions, my grades and collaborations were removed from the dataset.
 This a source of error as removing me changes the network.
 To further safeguard students’ identities, the grades on homework and tests were perturbed in a hidden manner by the professor before transferring the data.
 The perturbed grades will be taken as is, but this perturbation is a potential source of error.

 There are other potential limitations of the data set.
-Given that this information was volunteered, students may not have been completely honest.
+For example, students may not have been completely honest in their reporting.
 While there are seven instances of students listing more than the allowed number of collaborators, this behavior may have been underreported because these disclosures could have been treated as a violation of academic policies.
 It is also difficult to determine whether students who did not list any collaborators actually did not collaborate with anyone.
 However, 72% of the students who list no collaborators also have no students list them as collaborators and the remaining 28% may have given help without receiving it.
 There was one example of a student listing everyone as a collaborator, which indicates students did not always take the online forms seriously and was removed from the dataset.
 Additionally, there are instances of students filling out the surveys multiple times.
 At the advice of the professor, I used students last response to the form.
-Finally, there are many other attributes that are potentially interesting and important that are not available.
+Finally, there are many other attributes that are potentially interesting and important but which are not available.
 These include overall GPA, class year, residential college affiliation, major, and whether individuals were taking the class pass/fail.
 These could potentially be confounding variables.
 Despite these potential problems, the data is rich enough and robust enough to support analysis.

 Imputation of Excused Absences on Tests